hackclub/hackclub/workshops/Convert text to speech/README.md

 ## Hacking away!

 Now you know how to convert.
-Try it with other languages and have fun .Try to make a help part in your codes which says the whole help as voice .its pretty cool right?.
-Ellaborate it and bring more features.
+Try it with other languages and have fun.
+Try to make a help part in your codes which says the whole help as voice .its pretty cool right?.
+Elaborate on it and bring more features.

 I am attaching the [Gtts](https://gtts.readthedocs.io/en/latest/) documentation take a look.
-Also if you are new to [python](https://www.python.org/doc/) take a look at python documentation too.
+If you are new to [python](https://www.python.org/doc/) take a look at python documentation too.

 # Tried by different hackers